reactiveui/website/input/docs/getting-started/index.md

 {
     public object Convert(object value, Type targetType, object parameter, CultureInfo culture) {
-        // We need to convert `True` value to `Visibility.Visible` and `False` value to
+        // We need to convert True value to Visibility.Visible and False value to
-        // `Visibility.Collapsed`.
+        // Visibility.Collapsed.
 Then we need to declare the converter as a static resource. return (bool)value ?
 Visibility.Visible : Visibility.Collapsed;
     }